copiousfreetime/try-them-all/posts/02_dataset_quality.md

 COPY 2689739
 ```

 No joy, same as before.
-Well - looks like we need to [write a program](https://gist.github.com/copiousfreetime/ab23addcb3a6e5612a77d0724e5d52b9).
-What we want to do is go through the keywords file and make sure that all the records have the same number of fields, and that we have the right number for records and the right number of lines.
-Since my primary language is Ruby - I'll use it.
+Looks like its time to [write code](https://gist.github.com/copiousfreetime/ab23addcb3a6e5612a77d0724e5d52b9).
+The checks to do are:

+* make sure that all the records have the same number of fields
+* the number of records in the file matches that reported by `wc -l` and/or loaded by postgresl

+My primary programming language is Ruby - so I'll use it.

 ```ruby
 #!/usr/bin/env ruby